-Take a good hard look at your marketing process.
+Take a good hard look at your marketing process and developing a marketing plan.
 Does every single step add value?
 If not, cut it and focus on what does.
 Then make sure everyone in the marketing department can follow a clear-cut process and use standard formats and outlines as templates to save time and cut common errors.
 (See also this video on marketing workflows.)

 2. Track your time.